 This program is offered at St. Michael in order to meet the needs of the various exceptionalities (behavioural, communications, intellectual, physical and multiple) as identified by the Identification, Placement, Review Committee (I.P.R.C.) and/or in a student's I.E.P.
 Our basic philosophy is that students' needs can best be met in the regular classroom and so we strive to provide an integrated program of studies with support.
 The objective of the resource program is to support and assist students in their program through implementation of differentiated instruction and strategic teacher planning in order to reach the needs of the diverse learners in our classrooms.
-The general learning strategies course supports students in the development of study skills, social skills and work habits.
-A credit may be awarded to a student upon successful completion of a learning strategies course.
-The special education resource department can be reached at extension 3135.
+The special education resource department can be reached at extension 3136.